If you made any changes in Pure these will be visible here soon.

 Curriculum vitae

-Jorge holds a BA in History from the University of Barcelona (2013) and earned an interuniversity MA in Early Modern Mediterranean History with honours (2015).
-His research background includes working in various projects with prestigious institutions, such as the Maritime Museum of Barcelona (2016–18), the Norwegian Maritime Museum (2018), and the University of Helsinki (2018–19).
-Jorge is an active member of the Crown of Aragon Node of Red Columnaria and the project The Spanish Monarchy and Eastern Europe (HISTERN).
-He is also a founding member of the Swedish-Spanish Research Network (SWESP).
+Jorge holds a BA in History from the University of Barcelona (2013) and an inter-university MA in Early Modern Mediterranean History with honours (2015).
+He has collaborated with leading institutions on research projects, including the Maritime Museum of Barcelona, the Norwegian Maritime Museum, and the University of Helsinki.

 External positions